maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 Again, you will notice that in both of these structs we use the same trick to ensure the desired variance (covariance) over each of the guards type parameters.

-Since we use the tokio semaphore, we can create futures that await the acquisition of the permit:
+Since we use the tokio semaphore, we can create futures that await the acquisition of a permit:

 ```rust
 impl<T> Gc<T> {